alinnman/celestial-navigation/README.md

 In other words: No sextant readings were made and the accuracy is very good.
 (Running this sample will give you an accuracy of just some 100 meters).

-The data is picked from your chronometer, sextant and the Nautical Almanac in the following way.
+The data is picked from your chronometer (clock), sextant and the Nautical Almanac in the following way.
 Arguments in *italics* are optional.

 | Argument | Description                                  | Remark                                                         | Collected From |